ParabolInc/parabol/docker/parabol-ubi/docker-host-st/README.md

 1. Edit the `docker-compose.yaml` and change the `#image:tag` changing the tag.
 Ex: from `v7.15.0` to `v7.15.2`.
 2. (optional) In a different terminal, run `docker compose logs -f` to follow the upgrade.
-3. Run `docker compose up --profile databases --profile parabol -d`.
+3. Run `docker compose --profile databases --profile parabol up -d`.
 It will start the `pre-deploy` and, once it is done successfully, then it will stop and recreate the `web-server` and `gql-executor` with the new version of the image. **This step implies a downtime**.
 4. Verify the application is still up and running.

 ## Running Chronos

 Chronos isn't started by default.
-If it needs to run, it must be managed using `docker compose up --profile databases --profile parabol --profile chronos`.
+If it needs to run, it must be managed using `docker compose --profile databases --profile parabol --profile chronos up`.

 This will run `pre-deploy` and thus it will recreate the `web-server` and the `gql-executor`.